Charter for the Kingdom of the Netherlands

-The Charter for the Kingdom of the Netherlands (in Dutch: Statuut voor het Koninkrijk der Nederlanden; in Papiamentu: Statuut di Reino Hulandes) is a legal instrument that sets out the political relationship among the four countries that constitute the Kingdom of the Netherlands: Aruba, Curaçao, Sint Maarten in the Caribbean and the Netherlands (for the most part) in Europe.
-It is the leading legal document of the Kingdom.
-The Constitution of the Netherlands and the Basic Laws of the three other countries are legally subordinate to the Charter.
+The Charter for the Kingdom of the Netherlands (in Dutch: Statuut voor het Koninkrijk der Nederlanden; in Papiamentu: Statuut di Reino Hulandes) is the principal constitutional instrument governing the relationship among the four countries that constitute the Kingdom of the Netherlands: Aruba, Curaçao, Sint Maarten and the Netherlands.
+It is the highest constitutional instrument within the Kingdom; the Constitution of the Netherlands and the Staatsregelingen (constitutions) of Aruba, Curaçao and Sint Maarten are subordinate to it.